 robos-labels: Agility and innovation meets sustainability in automotive labeling

 For Tasmin, sustainability is a practical commitment rooted in long-term thinking rather than a trend.
 “As a mother of three daughters, I want future generations to enjoy life as we do.
 But sustainability must also be reasonable.
 Not every ‘green’ idea makes sense.
 A paper straw in a plastic cup isn’t helpful.”

-That balance between principle and pragmatism runs through robos-labels’ approach.
+That balance between principle and pragmatism runs through Robos-labels’ approach.
 The company has integrated environmental responsibility into everyday operations, from installing a large photovoltaic system to tracking all resources used to calculate the CO₂ footprint per label.
 “Materials have the biggest impact,” Tasmin says.
 “And that’s where collaboration with suppliers is absolutely critical.”

+robos-labels: Agility and innovation meets sustainability in automotive labeling